giuliahuang/Connect-four/README.md

 # Connect Four
 ![Kiku](https://www.unive.it/pag/fileadmin/user_upload/extra/pid/img/loghi/logo_CF_1.png)
 [![CodeFactor](https://www.codefactor.io/repository/github/owsky/connect-four/badge)](https://www.codefactor.io/repository/github/owsky/connect-four)
 This was the university project for the course of web development.
 It was required to design and develop a MEAN application that allows users to register and play the classical game of Connect Four.
+The frontend is very rough, a full redesign will be performed in the near future.

 # System architecture
 The project was structured according to the Clean Architecture style to better redistribute code, increase readability and improve comprehension.
 TypeScript was used in-place of JavaScript to introduce robust type checking at compile time.</br>